 7. Bad Starter

-Use a battery jumper and connect the negative side to the body of the starter.
+Use a battery jumper and connect the negative side to the starter’s body.
 Connect the positive side of the jumper to the (b) terminal.

 Next, use a jumper wire or a screwdriver and touch the (b) terminal to the (s) terminal.
 This should give power to the starter.
 If the starter motor fails to move, then the starter is faulty.